urlimited/supermetrics/README.md

-For a first test assignment, however, I can complete this task after a technical interview, or if you want to see the code what can I write, I opened the repository with my home project https://github.com/urlimited/househub/tree/master/househub_monolith_mvp/app The most current version is on the T6 branch.
+For a first test assignment, however, I can complete this task after a technical interview, or if you want to see the code what can I write, I opened the repository with my home project https://github.com/urlimited/househub/tree/master/househub_monolith_mvp/app The most actual version is on the T6 branch.
 You can also find some feature tests there.